Where Does Stablecoin Yield Come From?

 When you deposit USD into the KAST app, your funds are deployed into the Gauntlet USD Alpha vault.

 Gauntlet is a leading risk manager in DeFi.
-They manage capital across established lending protocols and adjust positions as market conditions change, with a focus on capital preservation and risk-adjusted returns.
+They manage large amounts of capital across established lending protocols and adjust positions as market conditions change, with a focus on capital preservation and risk-adjusted returns.

 Here’s what happens: